-The plasticity of hepatocytes after chronic liver injury is also recapitulated in vitro by the conversation of mature hepatocytes in mice and rats into progenitor like cells using a cocktail of small molecules that consists of ROC-inhibitor(Y-27632), TGF-B inhibitor (A-83-01), and Wnt agonist (CHIR99021)[79] (Figure 2).
-The chemically induced liver progenitors (CLiPs) can be cultured for a long term, differentiate into hepatocytes and biliary cells in vitro and in vivo after transplantation.
-The development of CLiPs overcomes the challenge that primary hepatocytes cannot be prolonged culture in vitro, and the low cell number of the regenerative progenitor cells in vivo.
-This opens a new possibility of using CLiPS for cell therapy.
-Whether all hepatocytes or only a subpopulation can be reprogrammed into CLiPs and the applicability of using human hepatocytes for CLiPs generation remains to be investigated in order to translate this into future therapy.
+The plasticity of hepatocytes after chronic liver injury is also recapitulated in vitro by the conversion of mature hepatocytes in mice and rats into progenitor-like cells using a cocktail of small molecules that consists of ROCK-inhibitor(Y-27632), TGF-β inhibitor (A-83-01) and Wnt agonist (CHIR99021)[79] (Figure 2).
+The chemically-induced liver progenitors (CLiPs) can be cultured long-term, as well as differentiate into hepatocytes and biliary cells in vitro and in vivo after transplantation.
+The development of CLiPs has overcome the limitation that primary hepatocytes could not maintained be in prolonged culture in vitro, and the low cell number of the regenerative progenitor cells in vivo.
+This opens a new possibility of using CLiPs for cell therapy.
+Whether all hepatocytes or only a subpopulation can be reprogrammed into CLiPs, and the applicability of using human hepatocytes for CLiPs generation, remains to be investigated in order to translate this into future therapy.

 Cellular reprogramming for liver regeneration

-The discovery of induced pluripotent stem cells (iPSC) by the expression of Yamanaka factors (Oct3/4, Sox2, Klf4, c-Myc) on fibroblasts in 2006 sparked wide interests in cellular reprogramming[80].
-Hepatocyte like cells have been generated from embryonic stem cells (ESCs) and iPSCs using multistep protocols in vitro[81-83].
-When co-cultured with other cell types such as mesenchymal and endothelial cells, iPSC derived hepatocytes can form three-dimensional ‘’liver buds’’.
+The 2006 discovery of induced pluripotent stem cells (iPSCs) by the expression of Yamanaka factors (Oct3/4, Sox2, Klf4, c-Myc) in fibroblasts sparked broad interest in cellular reprogramming[80].
+Hepatocyte-like cells have been generated from embryonic stem cells (ESCs) and iPSCs using multistep protocols in vitro[81-83].
+When co-cultured with other cell types such as mesenchymal and endothelial cells, iPSC-derived hepatocytes can form three-dimensional ‘’liver buds’’.
 The liver buds can form vascular networks with the host vasculature after cranial transplantation[84].
 These cells are potentially promising for drug screening, disease modelling, and cell replacement therapy.
 However, ethical issues, efficacy and long-term stability of these cells in vivo remains a challenge to translate these into therapy[85,86].
-Besides using ESC/iPSC derived hepatocytes, researchers also considered the possibility to bypass the reprogramming into pluripotency by shortening the multistep reprogramming protocol or even direct convert adult somatic cells into functional hepatocytes[87,88].
-The overexpression of two transcription factors: Hnf4a with the combination of either Foxa1, Foxa2, or Foxa3, can induce reprogramming in vitro cultured mouse embryonic and adult fibroblast into hepatocyte-like (iHep) cells.
+Besides using ESC/iPSC-derived hepatocytes, researchers also considered the possibility of bypassing the reprogramming into pluripotency by shortening the multistep reprogramming protocol, or even directly converting adult somatic cells into functional hepatocytes[87,88].
+The overexpression of two transcription factors including Hnf4a with the combination of either Foxa1, Foxa2, or Foxa3 can induce reprogramming in vitro of cultured mouse embryonic and adult fibroblasts into hepatocyte-like (iHep) cells.
 These cells maintained hepatic function in vitro and contribute to the regeneration of the liver parenchyma after transplantation[88].
-Direct reprogramming of hepatic myofibroblasts into hepatocytes in vivo with adenovirus have also shown to decrease fibrosis in mice[89].
-The advances in cellular reprogramming have opened a new area for regenerative medicine, however, the efficiency, epigenetic memory and the stability of transdifferentiated hepatocytes remains a challenge for therapeutic use of cells derived from genetic reprogramming.
+Direct reprogramming of hepatic myofibroblasts into hepatocytes in vivo with adenovirus has also shown decreased fibrosis in mice[89].
+Advances in cellular reprogramming have opened a new area of regenerative medicine.
+However, the efficiency, epigenetic memory and stability of transdifferentiated hepatocytes remains a challenge for the therapeutic use of cells generated by genetic reprogramming.

 CONCLUSION and Future Directions